linagora/linshare/documentation/EN/installation/linshare-install.md

 For the LinShare V2 installation, you have to install a specific version of mongoDB which is 3.2:

+#### Debian 8 jessie:

-First import the public key used by the package management system:
+If you are using Debian 8 jessie, to install MongoDB you need first to import the public key used by the package management system:

 ```
 [root@localhost ~]$ apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv EA312927